-This site is subject to the provisions of the Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) because the property is greater than 40,000 square feet in size and it contains more than 10,000 square feet of existing woodland.
+This site is subject to the provisions of the WCO because the property is greater than 40,000 square feet in size and contains more than 10,000 square feet of existing woodland.
 A Type 1 Tree Conservation Plan (TCP1-003-2018) was submitted with the subject application.
-The TCP1 worksheet shows 0.16 acre as previously dedicated; however, no documentation has been provided confirming land was dedicated prior to the filing of this application.
-Any land proposed to be dedicated as part of this application must be included in the net tract unless it is within the 100-year floodplain.
-The TCP1 worksheet shall be revised to remove the 0.16 acre of previously dedicated land or provide documentation that the land was dedicated prior to the filing of this application.